 The assessor also approves and keeps track of property tax exemptions.
 Among the most common are the senior citizen, School Tax Relief (STAR), veterans, agricultural, and business exemptions.

 Important Dates To Remember:

-March 1st Taxable Status Date, filing deadline for ALL exemptions.
+Taxable Status Date March 1: Filing deadline for ALL exemptions.

-Tentative Roll for 2020 will be filed June 1, 2020.
-Assessment Roll available for review.
+Tentative Roll May 1: Assessment Roll available for review.

-Grievance Day will be 6/23/2020, to file a formal appeal with the Board of Assessment Review. **Please call our office for details**
+Grievance Day 4th Tuesday in May: File a formal appeal with the Board of Assessment Review.

 Property is assessed according to its condition and ownership as of March 1st (Taxable Status Day).
 Any new improvements to property after March 1st will not be included in the assessment until the following year.

 Property owners who feel their property is unfairly assessed have the right to present information in support of their claim to the Board of Assessment Review.
 Grievance Day always takes place on the 4th Tuesday in May.
 Grievance forms are available at the Assessor's Office.